Holy Days and Holidays

 March 25: Feast of the Annunciation - Christian - Commemorates the visit of the archangel Gabriel to the Virgin Mary.

-April 6: Laylat al Kadr The Night of Destiny begins - Islam - Muslim commemoration of the Holy Night, in Ramadan, when the Qur`an was revealed (begins at sundown May 1).
+March 26: Laylat al Kadr The Night of Destiny begins – Islam – Muslim commemoration of the Holy Night, in Ramadan, when the Qur`an was revealed.
 It can fall on any of the last 10 nights of Ramadan, and these nights are spent in worship, prayers and supplications.
-This night is also when the destiny of all things is determined for the coming year.*
+This night is also when the destiny of all things is determined for the coming year. *

-April 10: Eid al Fitr – End of Ramadan - Islam - Muslim celebration showing gratitude for a successful completion of fasting in the Holy month of Ramadan The day begins with a distribution of charity to the needy the night before, followed by morning prayer services the next day and gatherings with family, friends, and relatives. *
+March 30: Eid al Fitr – End of Ramadan – Islam – Muslim celebration showing gratitude for a successful completion of fasting in the Holy month of Ramadan.
+The day begins with a distribution of charity to the needy the night before, followed by morning prayer services the next day and gatherings with family, friends, and relatives. *

 April 20: First Day of Ridván - Bahá’í - Celebrate the day Bahá’u’lláh arrived at the Garden of Ridván.*